-I wrote previously about fear and how God’s perfect love casts out all fear.
+I wrote in the blog post before this one about fear and how God’s perfect love casts out all fear.
 The followers of Jesus feared when he was taken away by the Romans in the garden.
 They continued to fear while he was being mocked and beaten and hung on the cross.
-After he was dead and buried, they hunkered down in fear, meeting behind locked doors for fear of the Jews.
+After he was dead and buried, they hunkered down behind locked doors for fear of the Jews.
 (John 20:19)

 Even after Jesus appeared to them, risen from the dead in the flesh, the apostles continued to live in fear.
 It was not until they were filled with the Holy Spirit on the day of Pentecost that they emerged out of their funk from behind locked, closed doors to preach the Gospel boldly in the crowded streets of Jerusalem.

 As I continue to read through the Bible, now in the book of Acts, I see something else that I hadn’t seen before.
 In Acts 3 & 4, we see Peter and John healing a lame man, being hauled in front of the Sanhedrin and being instructed to stop preaching in the name of Jesus.
 Afterward, Peter and John met with the other followers of Jesus in Jerusalem and prayed for boldness to keep speaking the gospel in the name of Jesus!

 I previously observed that this change from fearful believers hiding behind closed doors to bold proclaimers of the Gospel on the crowded city streets happened only after they were filled with the Holy Spirit.
 It wasn’t Jesus appearing to them, risen from the dead, that overcame their fear; it was the Holy Spirit who filled them!

 But there is more.
 They prayed for boldness while remembering the words of David in the Psalms (Psalm 2:1-2):

 And the peoples devise futile things?